In Print Tidbits

 to bring justice to criminals everywhere.

-(Thanks to Phil Beldsoe for this information!)
+(Thanks to Phil Beldsoe for this information and Qutime for the back cover scan!)

 Movie Mention